pgeu/pgeu-system/docs/confreg/skinning.md

 directory, this file will be used to control which files are deployed instead of deploying all files.
 The full contents of the `/static/` directory is always deployed, but this allows the control of which pages are.
-The file format is a series of source:destination paris separated by colons.
+The file format is a series of source:destination pairs separated by colons.
 For example, a file with:

     home.html: